Steamed, Blanched or Fried

 Blanched SpinachMany recipes that include fresh spinach call for blanching it.
 This is particularly recommended if you're not working with baby spinach.
 Bring a large pot of water to boil and add the spinach leaves.
 Boil for two minutes, then drain the leaves through a colander.
 Rinse the leaves with cold water which will help preserve their color.
 Squeeze the spinach gently to eliminate excess water.
 You can then chop the spinach and it is ready to use.

 Stir Fried SpinachSpinach cooks quickly in a large skillet with a little olive oil or butter.
 Stir frying in a wok is a convenient method of cooking spinach as well.
 Here is a very basic spinach recipe.
 For a little extra, you can top this with homemade croutons and/or chopped hard boiled eggs.
-(Learn .)
+(Learn how to make croutons .)

 Epinards au beurre